GowthamVasishta/java-conceptual/Introduction/break.md

 ### Labelled break and continue

+Labelled break and continue statements can be used to come out of multiple at a time.
+In below example, `x` is label.

+> A label we can have only loop statements.

 ![Labelled break and continue](https://github.com/GowthamVasishta/java-conceptual/blob/master/Introduction/label.png)

 In the next page, we will learn Java object oriented programming.